hockyg/PyKMC/README.md

         trajectories
 * lattice/

-    This should contain lattice definitions and tools for determining neighbor sites on that lattice
+    This contained lattice definitions and tools for determining neighbor sites on that lattice.
+Will be removed as functionality has migrated to models/
 * models/

-    This should contain rules for the dynamics, and code that builds the list of potential moves for the current configuration
+    This should contain rules for the dynamics, and code that builds the list of potential moves for the current configuration This now contains lattice definitions and tools for determining neighbors
 * tests/

     This should contain scripts that run the code in known configurations to